 I do question, however, the western media’s basic assertion that the demonstrations had been “pro-democracy”.
 Even now, a raft of editorials commemorating the event’s 20th anniversary repeat the mantra that the students were “demanding democracy”.

-[...]
+The reality was less coherent, [...]
 It was, above all, the unburdening of the hopes of a generation easing itself free of the strictures left from Chairman Mao’s rule.

 [...]